GrantHen/InCollege/README.md

 This script runs the program for each case

-This script 'compares actual output' and 'expected output'
+This script compares 'actual output' and 'expected output'

 This script prints PASS or FAIL for each test